ByteAlvin/DIFTransNet/README.md

-# STFUNet：Swin Transformer Unet with Hierarchical Fusion Module for Infrared Small Target Detection
+# HESformer: A Hybrid Encoding Strategy with Hierarchical Progressive Feature Fusion for Infrared Small Target Detection